IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 ![Test status](images/teststatus.png)

 Click **View details** to see the raw data returned from the call to Salesforce (note this is not the same as the data returned by the flow which you defined in the **Response** stage of the flow).
+The **Account ID** will show as an empty string.
 Click **Done**.

-Next you'll export the flow so it can deployed in an Integration Server instance.
+Now that we have a flow built, you need to have this deployed and running so that the API is available to be called externally.
+If you had built the equivilent of this flow in regular code, then you might be looking to package and deploy this in a container or VM.
+However, App Connect provides an *Integration Server* that will run the flow directly for you, removing this step.
+To do this, you'll export the flow so it can deployed in an Integration Server instance.
 Click the **Settings** icon and then select **Dashboard**.
 Click the 3 vertical dots on the tile for your new flow and select **Export ...** from the context menu.

 ![Export flow](images/exportflow.png)